SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 social media hygiene) trawl through the social media sewers and post interesting bits they find on their blogs.  _That_ I will read, occasionally dipping into a Twitter thread blessed by tasteful people I trust.
 (But not Facebook: I won't touch Facebook, not even with the legendary Ten Foot Pole of Touching.
-Now, I might _stab_ Facebook using a ten foot [pikestaff](https://en.wikipedia.org/wiki/Pike_(weapon)) with a venom tip&hellip; but lacking the context for medieval anti-cavalry weapons, that is unlikely to matter.
+Now, I might _stab_ corporate Facebook using a ten foot [pikestaff](https://en.wikipedia.org/wiki/Pike_(weapon)) with a venom tip&hellip; but lacking the context for medieval anti-cavalry weapons, that is unlikely to matter.
 Yes, I am a cranky old man.
 How are you only just realizing this _now?_ Have I not provided you